scooter99boston/bbu-gf/docs/gf_info/membership.md

 |13	|52	|0.25|
 |15	|60	|0.25|

-The Governing Board MUST maintain a **FIFO Waiting List** of Operational Members that have maintained consistent membership.
+The Governing Board maintains a **FIFO Waiting List** of Operational Members that have maintained consistent membership.
+Position on the waiting list is based upon date of membership of the Operational Member.
 This list shall be used to offer new Governing Board seats upon availability due to attrition or growth.

 ## Membership Types
 Building on our [Glossary](./glossary.md), participants in the Consortium are referred to as *Trust Community Members*.
 These business entities agreed to participate in the *Trust Community* known as the Bedrock Consortium.
 Participation in the Consortium is possible via formal legal contracts or membership agreements.